© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lower Needles Point battery is a scheduled monument protected by Historic England under reference 1009392.
 View the official record →

-Lower Needles Point battery is a coastal defence fortification located on the Isle of Wight, Hampshire.
+Lower Needles Point battery is a coastal defence fortification located on the Isle of Wight, Hampshire, dating from the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009392.

 Lower Needles Point battery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009392.